kdeng-ken/kdeng-ken.github.io/_pages/about.md

   - /about.html
 ---

-I am a DPhil candidate in Finance at the University of Oxford.
+I am a PhD/DPhil candidate in Finance at the Saïd Business School, University of Oxford.

 Research interests
 ------
-Corporate governance, corporate finance
+Corporate Governance, Corporate Finance, Financial Markets

 Contact
 ------